 Many trends in the education market are technology-driven.
-Classrooms from kindergarten to doctoral degree courses have evolved from the traditional pedagogy method of a teacher in front of a class to employing a variety of IT solutions that keep students engaged and learning.
+Classrooms from kindergarten to doctoral degree courses have evolved from the traditional pedagogy method of a teacher in front of a class to employing various IT solutions that keep students engaged and learning.
 Managed services providers (MSPs) and value-added resellers (VARs) should evaluate their education vertical prospects’ needs in areas including:

-Digital learning: In digital learning, students use laptops or tablets to access information via the school’s intranet or approved internet sites.
+Digital learning: Students use laptops or tablets to access information via the school’s intranet or approved internet sites in digital learning.
 Students can receive immediate feedback as they do their schoolwork and easily collaborate with classmates.
-Learning in a digital environment itself also has benefits: Students will develop skills that enable them to use the internet safely and confidently, which nearly all will need to do as adults.
+Learning in a digital environment also has benefits: Students will develop skills that enable them to use the internet safely and confidently, which nearly all will need to do as adults.
 Teachers combine traditional educational methods with digital learning to create blended learning environments that best suit the needs of their students.

-Personalized learning: Teachers can engage students with different learning styles using tools such as digital whiteboards.
-Students can listen, see images or videos, or touch items or write on the board.
+Personalized learning: Teachers can use digital whiteboards to engage students with different learning styles.
+Students can listen, see images or videos, touch items or write on the board.
 Energy-efficient digital whiteboards are also environmentally friendly, helping to reduce classrooms’ dependence on paper.
 Platform as a Service, low-code and no-code platforms enable teachers to create their own applications, regardless of their skill as coders, creating apps that suit their students’ needs.

-Artificial intelligence: AI is beginning to make lives easier, powering systems that provide information or perform tasks upon voice command, tell us which route to take to avoid heavy traffic, and serve up what we’re most interested in reading or watching on the internet or social media.
+Artificial intelligence: AI is beginning to make lives easier, powering systems that provide information or perform tasks upon voice command, telling us which route to avoid heavy traffic, and serving up what we’re most interested in reading or watching online.
 AI can make life easier in the school setting as well.
-It can free up teachers’ time by handling routine work like grading papers.
-It can provide data that administrators need to make improvements and produce better outcomes.
-It may also be used for tutoring or providing personalized instruction for students who need extra help.
+Handling routine work like grading papers can free up teachers’ time.
+It can provide data administrators need to improve and produce better outcomes.
+It may also be used for tutoring or personalized instruction for students needing extra help.

-Data security: One unfortunate trend is that schools are targets for cyberattack.
-Schools need layered security solutions including endpoint security, application security and patch management to keep sensitive data safe.
+Data security: One unfortunate trend is that schools are targets for cyberattacks.
+Schools need layered security solutions, including endpoint security, application security and patch management, to keep sensitive data safe.

 These trends confirm that the education market, like other verticals, is advancing with digital transformation.
-Each school needs a unique IT roadmap to help them reach their goals, and MSPs and VARs can help schools move forward by providing cost-effective and practical solutions.
-Learn what’s trending in the schools in your market and provide optimal solutions to help them reach their goals.
+Each school needs a unique IT roadmap to help reach its goals, and MSPs and VARs can help schools move forward by providing cost-effective and practical solutions.
+Learn what’s trending in the schools in your market and offer optimal solutions to help them reach their goals.